Climatepedia

 Greenwashing

-Practices and marketing that mislead consumers or investors about the environmental benefits of a product, service, or company, often exaggerating or fabricating claims about sustainability.
+Practices and marketing that mislead consumers or investors about the environmental benefits of a product, service, or company.

-The name given to reconstructions of past temperatures that show a long-term flat trend followed by a sharp recent rise, producing a chart that resembles a hockey stick.
-Often cited as evidence of recent anthropogenic warming.
+Temperature reconstructions showing a long-term flat trend followed by a sharp recent rise, producing a chart resembling a hockey stick.

 Hydrofluorocarbons (HFCs)

-A group of synthetic, human-made gases containing carbon, hydrogen, and fluorine, primarily used for cooling and refrigeration.
-Although they do not deplete the ozone layer, many HFCs are potent greenhouse gases with high global warming potential.
+Synthetic gases containing carbon, hydrogen, and fluorine, primarily used for refrigeration.
+They don't deplete the ozone layer but are potent greenhouse gases.[IPCC AR6]

 IPCC (Intergovernmental Panel on Climate Change)